LeifGreiss/CollegianCrimeMap_1-master/README.md

 People:
 Leif Greiss: Map programming and implmentation, web scraping, data acquisition, data processing and formatting.
+Frank Esposito: Data acquisition
-Frank Esposito: PDF scraping, data acquisition, data processing and formatting Jimmy Madden: PDF scanning of physical copies of Daily Logs
+Jimmy Madden: PDF scanning of physical copies of Daily Logs

+The project is unfinished and is using test data.
+However, a live version of the map can be viewed here https://leifgreiss.github.io/CollegianCrimeMap_1-master/

 License: Software released under the MIT License.